semishawn/semipedia/_semiterms/crassion.md

 neologist: Shawn, Kat
 ---

-Crassioning is most commonly an issue with lower quality graphic t-shirts.
+Crassioning is most commonly an issue with lower-quality graphic t-shirts.
 Crassion can form from over-washing, washing too harshly, and/or over-wearing.
 The most effective methods to prevent crassioning include turning your shirts inside out before washing, washing the shirts on the gentlest setting your washing machine allows, using a less abrasive detergent, or letting your shirts air dry.
 To learn more, check out [this](https://activedetergent.com/how-to-prevent-graphic-t-shirts-cracking/){:.inline}{:target="_blank"} article from activedetergent.com.